sibirbil/LESS/README.md

 #### Acknowledgments

-We thank Oguz Albayrak for his help with structuring our Python scripts.
+We thank Oguz Albayrak for his help with structuring our initial Python scripts.